p1geonwf/pSTL/README.md

 Coding style and conventions may vary across files, since I am experimenting with different approaches as I learn.

 All **production code** in this repository (e.g., `HashMap` and other containers) is written by me.
-The only exception is the **testing code in `main.c`** and this `README`, which may include snippets generated with the help of ChatGPT and is used only for simple testing and demonstration purposes.
+The only exception is the **testing code in `main.c`** and this `README`, which will include snippets generated with ChatGPT and is used only for simple testing and demonstration purposes.

 ## Currently Implemented